Georgi724/Logitech-Z407-Remote-Control-App/README.md

 ## Usage

 1. **Connect to Your Speakers:**
    - Open the application and click the "Connect" button to pair with your Logitech Z407 speakers.
+Wait for a few seconds.

 2. **Control Your Speakers:**
    - Use the provided buttons in the application to control volume, play/pause audio, switch inputs, or perform other actions.